 For the past 20+ years, I've made my living in showbiz — primarily on the theatrical side of things.
 Right now, I'm the Executive Producer for Triptyk Studios, which creates works for theater, film, television, the web and arts education.
-We’re co-producers on the current, Tony-winning An American in Paris on Broadway and our development slate includes the HBO drama "Big Dead Place"; the epic miniseries and Broadway musical, Freedom Run, with partners NBC and Universal Stage, based on the non-fiction book "Forbidden Fruit: Love Stories from the Underground Railroad" by Betty DeRamus; the Broadway musical To Die For, based on the acclaimed novel by Joyce Maynard; and the Broadway musical, Archie, based on the legendary comics, with writer Adam McKay (Anchorman, Talladega Nights, You're Welcome America) and partners Funny Or Die and Archie Comics.
+We’re currently represented on Broadway by The New One starring Mike Birbiglia, as well as King Kong, and we are co-producers of the much-anticipated upcoming production of Moulin Rouge! opening in the summer of 2019.
+Other recent credits include the Tony-winning An American in Paris and Oh, Hello on Broadway! starring John Mulaney and Nick Kroll.
+Our development slate includes the HBO drama "Big Dead Place"; the miniseries and Broadway musical, Freedom Run, featuring music by Stevie Wonder and based on the non-fiction book "Forbidden Fruit: Love Stories from the Underground Railroad" by Betty DeRamus; the Broadway musical To Die For, based on the acclaimed novel by Joyce Maynard; and the Broadway musical, Archie, based on the legendary comics, with Academy Award-winning writer Adam McKay and partners Funny Or Die and Archie Comics.

-In whatever spare time is left (sometimes none), I moonlight as a conductor for regional theatre productions and help out as an emergency fill-in for a few local choruses.
-You might also catch me judging regional rounds of the ICCA and/or hosting concerts or giving a master class at one of the various annual CASA a cappella festivals (SoJam, LAAF, BOSS, etc).
+In whatever spare time is left (sometimes none), I moonlight as a conductor for regional theatre productions and help out as an emergency fill-in for a few local singing groups.
+You might also catch me judging regional rounds of the ICCA and/or hosting a concert or giving a master class at one of the various annual CASA a cappella festivals (SoJam, LAAF, BOSS, etc).

 Thanks for taking the time to check out RARB.
 And whether you agree or disagree with my reviews, thanks also for "listening".Elie Landau